It’s your choice, whether you see a doctor or not.

 - Phone us at the Cambridge Clinic on (03) 366 0067 or complete the online callback request form (Please note this service is only monitored during office hours)

-The quickest way to get a medical examination after a recent sexual assault is to contact Christchurch Police urgently on 03 363 7400.
+The quickest way to get a medical examination after a recent sexual assault is to contact Christchurch Police urgently on 03 363 7400 and discuss your options with them.

 First you can talk to the police about what’s happened and about your choices.
 The police will then arrange an appointment at the Cambridge Clinic for you.
 If you want it, a police investigation may follow.
 But you can also decide you don’t want further police action.